An Option for Addressing Our Congestion Problem

 Value pricing, also known as congestion pricing, is a user fee system in which a higher price is set for driving on a road during more congested times of the day.

 The goal is to encourage some drivers to travel at less congested times or by other modes of transportation.
-Drivers who choose to pay to use the priced roadways see more reliable travel times.
-Value pricing is used in several areas of the world, including the Seattle metro area, and has proven to be a highly effective congestion management tool.
+Drivers who choose to use the priced roadways see more reliable travel times.
+Value pricing is used in several areas of the world, including the Seattle metro area, and is proven to be a highly effective congestion management tool.
 Fees are collected electronically so drivers do not have to stop at toll booths.
 The main types of value pricing strategies that will be considered include:

 - Priced lanes, which give drivers a choice to pay to use the lane to save time or to use the adjacent, unpriced lane.